 While supplement recommendations are never one-size-fits all, the following supplements are widely considered safe and likely beneficial if you're looking to get pregnant in the near future:

 1. Prenatal vitamin with methylated folate

-At minimum, our experts agree that you're going to want to take a quality prenatal vitamin containing nutrients essential for proper fetus development, including folate, iron, beta-carotene, selenium, and vitamins B12, D, E, and C—even if your diet is on point.
+At minimum, our experts agree that you're going to want to take a quality prenatal vitamin containing nutrients essential for proper fetus development, including folate, DHA, and vitamin D—even if your diet is on point.
 The key thing to look for: a prenatal containing methylated folate, as opposed to folic acid.
 "Folate is responsible for the prevention of neural tube defects, but about 30 to 40 percent of the population has one or two mutations in the MTHFR gene, which makes it harder to convert folic acid to its active form of folate," says Trubow.
 For a prenatal containing methylated folate, try New Chapter Perfect Prenatal or Thorne Basic Prenatal.

 2. Omega 3 (DHA/EPA)

 DHA and EPA, two omega-3 fatty acids found in fatty fish and fish oil supplements, are extremely important for nervous system and brain development of babies (in fact, 60 percent of the human brain is made up of DHA), as well as for maintaining a stable mood, says Gandhi.
 Omega-3 deficiency can also increase your risk of depression, which could potentially put you at greater risk for postpartum mood disorders.
-Some prenatal vitamins contain DHA and/or EPA, but if yours doesn't, try Nordic Naturals Prenatal DHA, which has been third-party tested for purity and is recommended by the American Pregnancy Association.
+Some prenatal vitamins contain DHA and/or EPA, but if yours doesn't, try Nordic Naturals Prenatal DHA, which has been third-party tested for purity.
 And if you're avoiding animal products, try Garden of Life Minami Algae Omega-3 Vegan DHA.